Questions you need to Ask your Wedding Venue

 Ok, so most of us will assume exclusivity means exactly that, the only guests at the venue will be the ones who accepted your personal invite but make sure the venues definition matches your expectations.
 Exclusive use of the terrace could of course mean the surrounding gardens could be filled with hotel guests.

 A large hotel may have more than one wedding on a Saturday and you might not wish to share.
-Find out how many weddings this venue tend to accommodate in any one day or whether you will have exclusivity.
+Find out how many weddings this venue tend to accommodate in any one day and their precise definition of exclusivity.

 How long is the booking for?